rust-bitcoin/hammersbald/README.md

 ## Motivation
 Generic databases and key-value stores offer much more functionality than needed to store and process a blockchain.
-Superflous functionality (for a blockchain) comes at a high cost in speed.
+Superfluous functionality (for a blockchain) comes at a high cost in speed.

 ## Status
-It works, but still moving.
-Not yet released.
+Work in progress.
+Not yet released, do not send PRs yet.

 ## API